MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 The first cell of the notebook is populated automatically with the connection string to the Azure Quantum workspace.

-For Q#, the first cell will look like this.
+For Q#, the first cell will look like this:

 :::image type="content" source="media/how-to-run-notebooks-workspace/new-qsharp-notebook-snippet.png" alt-text="New Q# notebook in Azure Quantum.":::

-For Python, the first cell will look like this.
+For Python, the first cell will look like this:

 :::image type="content" source="media/how-to-run-notebooks-workspace/new-python-notebook-snippet.png" alt-text="New Python notebook in Azure Quantum.":::

 Select **+ Code** or **+ Markdown** to add a code or markdown text cell.

 > [!TIP]
-> Notebooks auto-saves every 30 seconds.
+> A notebook auto-saves every 30 seconds.
 You can also manually save by pressing **CTRL + S**.

 ## Upload notebooks

-You can upload one or more existing Jupyter notebooks to an Azure Quantum workspace.
+You can upload one or more existing Jupyter Notebooks to an Azure Quantum workspace.

 > [!CAUTION]
-> You should only upload and run Jupyter notebooks from trusted sources and only install packages from trusted sources.
+> You should only upload and run Jupyter Notebooks from trusted sources, and only install packages from trusted sources.
 While notebooks in Azure Quantum protects you by sandboxing outputs, Jupyter Notebooks is built for arbitrary code execution, so there are inherent risks to uploading or running notebooks from an untrusted source.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Notebooks**.